saespamget3125/economocfacts/README.md

-The Treaty of Utrecht, signed in 1713, marked the end of the War of Spanish Succession and reshaped the global balance of power, leading to territorial realignments and trade agreements.
+The growth of colonial economies in the Americas was driven by cash crops such as sugar, tobacco, cotton, and indigo, which were cultivated using slave labor on large plantations.